 4. I just got money from the federal government as a recovery rebate.
 Will this affect my DTA benefits?

 No. The individual rebates ($1,200 for eligible adults and $500 for each eligible child) provided under the CARES Act is non-countable income for SNAP, TAFDC and EAEDC.
-You do not need to let DTA know if you received this.
+Also, the $600 for each eligible adult and child provided under the December 2020 federal COVID relief is not countable income for all DTA programs.
+You do not need to let DTA know if you received these.

 5. I currently get DTA benefits.
-If the COVID-19 pandemic continues for several months, will DTA continue to issue benefits?
+If the COVID-19 pandemic continues, will DTA continue to issue benefits?

 Yes.
 Benefits will continue normally.
 If you have lost your job or have reduced hours, you may be eligible for an increase in your benefits.
-Learn how you can easily tell DTA about any changes to your circumstances, like job status or household, here.
+Learn how you can easily tell DTA about any changes to your circumstances, like job status or household.